Home

 Then, at the end, I walked over to my treasured water-bottle and drank some delicious cold water while panting...

 I started with 8 intervals (4 minutes) of HIIT, and then another half-mile of cool-down and then stretching.
-I eventually worked up to 8 minutes of HIIT, which is over the Tabata routine length, but was much more draining.
+I eventually worked up to 8 minutes of HIIT, which is over the Tabata routine length, but much more draining.

 • Click here to leave 'HIIT Training Info' & learn more about workout exercises & routines!